-Students may disclose a mental or physical disability at any stage of their time at Oxford, but we urge you to do so as soon as possible so that we can help you to get the support you need.
-The University of Oxford has a Common Framework Statement which sets out the guiding principles that underpin the procedures for supporting disabled students.
-The usual procedure is for students to disclose their disability to the University Disability Advisory Service (DAS).
-This Office then arranges any necessary assessments, and informs and advises the student's college.
+You may disclose a mental or physical disability at any time at Oxford, but please come to us as soon as possible so that we can help you to get the support you need.
+The usual procedure is for students to disclose their disability, either during the application process or once enrolled, to the University Disability Advisory Service (DAS), which arranges any necessary assessments and provides advice to us.

 Transgender and Gender Identity

-If you would like support regarding transgender issues, please get in touch with the Senior Tutor in the first instance whether you are a current student or hold a place to study at the College.
-We understand that each transgender student has a unique set of circumstances, and we encourage you to raise any relevant concerns with us – e.g. worries about privacy with family, your chosen name and pronouns, or about visas if you are an international student.
-All discussions will be treated in confidence and will be handled sensitively and respectfully.
+We understand that each transgender student has a unique set of circumstances, and we encourage you to raise any concerns with us such as privacy with family, your chosen name and pronouns, or about visas if you are an international student.
+We promise to treat your enquiry confidentially, sensitively and respectfully.